anandkrishnanbk/RestifyMongoJS/README.md

 ### RestifyMongoJS
-RestifyMongoJS is a very simple sample angularjs restify mongojs project for CRUD Operations. angularjs as front end client,restify as middleware and mongojs to communicate with mongodb.
+RestifyMongoJS is a very simple sample angularjs,restify,mongojs project for CRUD Operations. angularjs as front end client,restify as middleware and mongojs to communicate with mongodb.

 ### Install the project dependencies